lmcrean/Crocodile-Kingdom/README.md

 # 4. Deployment
 The site was deployed to GitHub pages.
 You can access the live link here: [https://lmcrean.github.io/Crocodile-Kingdom](https://lmcrean.github.io/Crocodile-Kingdom).

-To deploy on Github pages, the following steps were taken:
+To deploy on Github pages, the following steps can be taken:

 1. Log in to GitHub and locate the GitHub Repository
 2. Go to the settings tab